ymichel/Geolocation-Plugin/readme.txt

 Tested up to: 5.4
 Stable tag: 0.6.2

-The Geolocation plugin allows WordPress users to geotag their posts using the Edit Post page or any geo-enabled WordPress mobile applications.
+Easy display of post location infromation for travelbloggers or anyone who would like to show the location a post was created.

 == Description ==
-Easy display of post location infromation for travelbloggers or anyone who would like to show the location a post was created.
 The Geolocation plugin allows WordPress users to geotag their posts using the Edit Post page or any geo-enabled WordPress mobile applications such as WordPress for iPhone, WordPress for Android, or WordPress for BlackBerry.
 Simply enable public access to show the location descriotion and a nice map widget.

 Visitors see a short description of the address either before, after, or at a custom location within the post.
 Hovering over the address reveals a map that displays the post's exact location.
 If one would only like to show a textual version without accessing any external services when visitors see a post, one can enable a "plain" mode to prevent external access except for authors to set a particular location.
 That way, the Google APIs are only used when a logged in user is accessing the site or when a post is being made.